isidoraconic/student-click-aggregator/README.md

 ## Assumptions and Edge Cases

-1) We assume that the user is passing a command line argument, and passing in a valid string path to a directory on their computer that stores the file `studentVle.csv`.
+1) It is assumed that the user is passing a command line argument, and passing in a valid string path to a directory on their computer that stores the file `studentVle.csv`.
-2) We assume that the file has data in it, and that the columns are ordered such that the columns are {"module", "presentation", "student", "site", "date", "clicks"}.
+2) It is assumed that the file has data in it, and that the columns are ordered such that the columns are {"module", "presentation", "student", "site", "date", "clicks"}.
-3) We handle a variety of edge cases in the normal producting execution of the application and in testing as well, e.g.:
+3) A variety of edge cases are handled in the normal producting execution of the application and in testing as well, e.g.:
  - When user doesn't provide a command line argument string
  - The folder path provided is invalid (aka does not exist on the computer)
  - The threshold argument value is non-numeric (needs to be an integer, or can be cast as one)